 Facebook has removed a significant number of ad placements of the Audience Network platform due to the Apple update.
 These are the four ad formats that Facebook supports for the remaining three Audience Network placements.

-- Native Ads: These are ads where you customize how the ad displays in your app or site so that it looks like it is an integral part of the user experience.
-Native ads tend to perform better than most other ad types, because they are thoughtfully integrated into your app or site.
+These are ads where you customize how the ad displays in your app or site so that it looks like it is an integral part of the user experience.
+Native ads tend to perform better than most other ad types because they are thoughtfully integrated into your app or site.

-- Banner Ads: These are smaller ads that appear at the top or bottom of the screen.
-They perform the least well of all formats, because people are accustomed to ignoring them.
+These are smaller ads that appear at the top or bottom of the screen.
+They perform the least well of all formats because people are accustomed to ignoring them.

 What Does This Mean For Healthcare Marketers?

-First of all, it depends how often you utilize the Audience Network for your healthcare campaigns.
-As you probably know, Facebook always says that it is best practice to put your ads on all platforms and all placements so that you can get the biggest reach you can across multiple platforms beyond just Facebook.
+First of all, it depends on how often you utilize the Audience Network for your healthcare campaigns.
+As you probably know, Facebook always says that it is best practice to put your ads on all platforms and placements to get the biggest reach you can across multiple platforms beyond just Facebook.
 To a degree, this is accurate, especially when you are first starting a campaign — it’s best practice to test your ads across all the platforms and then analyze the data to see where you are performing best.

 Oftentimes, after looking at the reporting by platform breakdown, healthcare marketers will realize that a particular campaign, business, or even industry works better on the Audience Network than any other platform Facebook offers.